qa-nov-2023/GitHubApp-with-config/README.md

-# VeraDemo - Blab-a-Gag - Trigger scan
+# VeraDemo - Blab-a-Gag - Trigger

 ## About